domrest/CLDL_CUDA/README.md

 - ``make``

 ## Test suite:
-A gtest test suite is included in the tests directory.
+A gtest test suite is included in the build/gtest directory.
 The executable Google_Tests_run will be generated automatically when building CLDL_CUDA.
 Run the tests by doing:
 - ``cd build/gtest``
 - ``./Google_Tests_run``